bryanwweber/mistborn-clone/README.md

 - [Pi-hole](https://pi-hole.net): A DNS server for network-wide ad blocking, etc
 - [DNScrypt](https://www.dnscrypt.org): prevents DNS spoofing via cryptographic signatures to verify that responses originate from the chosen DNS resolver and haven't been tampered
 - [Traefik](https://docs.traefik.io): A modern, efficient reverse-proxy

+These tools can be turned on from the Mistborn Security Operations Center:
 - [Wazuh](https://wazuh.com/): Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.
+- [Suricata](https://suricata-ids.org/): Suricata is a free and open source, mature, fast and robust network threat detection engine.
+The Suricata engine is capable of real time intrusion detection (IDS), inline intrusion prevention (IPS), network security monitoring (NSM) and offline pcap processing.
+Suricata inspects the network traffic using a powerful and extensive rules and signature language, and has powerful Lua scripting support for detection of complex threats.

 Within Mistborn is a panel to enable and manage these free extra services (off by default), locally hosted in Docker containers:
 - [Home Assistant](https://www.home-assistant.io): Open source home automation that puts local control and privacy first